10 Strategies to Scale Your Digital Marketing Agency

-If you’re finding it hard to identify shortcomings from an outside perspective, don’t hesitate to approach your employees and encourage them to suggest how they can improve their workflows.
+If you’re finding it hard to identify shortcomings from an outside perspective, don’t hesitate to approach your employees and encourage them to suggest how to improve their workflows.

-All aspects of day-to-day operations can be streamlined, from document creation to meeting agendas.
+All day-to-day operations can be streamlined, from document creation to meeting agendas.

-If you’re gearing up for expansion, you’ll ultimately need to start thinking about bringing new talent into the fold.
+If you’re gearing up for expansion, you must consider bringing new talent into the fold.
 Hiring can prove time-consuming at the best of times.
 To expedite the process, rethink your hiring practices.

-Unless your company is tiny, it’s unlikely you’ll have time to manage recruitment yourself.
-To ensure your vacancies are being filled with top-tier talent, ensure your hiring teams are fully briefed.
+Unless your company is tiny, you’ll unlikely have time to manage recruitment.
+To ensure your vacancies are filled with top-tier talent, ensure your hiring teams are fully briefed.

 Making use of applicant tracking software is also something to consider.
 As your agency scales upward and your need for new talent increases, it’s helpful to have a ready-made pool of potential candidates to dip into.

 3 – Remote Working is Here to Stay

 The COVID-19 pandemic may have necessitated a shift towards home working as the standard, but remote work is no longer transitory.

 The office-based work model is a thing of the past, and many agencies are looking toward remote-focused models when scaling up.